 Clarinda Academy was established 1992 as a residential foster care facility for at-risk and adjudicated delinquent males between the ages of 12 and 18.
-Over the years, Clarinda has expanded its continuum of services and currently offers long-term residential treatment for males and females, 90-day impact programming, shelter care, and transitional living services.
+Over the years, Clarinda has expanded its continuum of services and currently offers long-term residential treatment for males and females, weekend program and Day School.
 With a licensed capacity of 266 students, Clarinda Academy is a Joint Commission (JCAHO) accredited program that serves youth from several different states.
 The Clarinda Academy environment focuses on behavioral change through the establishment of a positive peer culture and the intervention of negative behavior.

 - Long-term residential treatment for chronic delinquent boys